vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 ## 8. Auctions

-As there is no margin or leverage when dealing with `Spot` products, there is no need for the supplied liquidity to exceed a threshold to exit an auction.
-There is therefore no need for liquidity auctions.

 Price-monitoring auctions are still required and should be implemented following the [price-monitoring](./0032-PRIM-price_monitoring.md) spec.

 ## 9. Acceptance Criteria